Scottish Qualifications Authority: Qualification types

 SQA has a statutory responsibility to provide public examinations for Scottish state schools, though these are also used more widely.
-It has a statutory responsibility to accredit vocational qualifications (that is formally scrutinise them and confirm that they conform to agreed UK criteria).
+It has a statutory responsibility to accredit (formally, scrutinise them and confirm that they conform to agreed UK criteria) vocational qualifications.
 None of its qualifications, still less its vocational qualifications, is protected by statute, but the Authority has a largely dominant position within all sectors of qualifications within Scotland.
 SQA awards are also exported to a number of countries including China, Africa, the Middle East, Russia and former Soviet republics and other countries.
 SQA also provides the licensing certification for many merchant navies throughout the world.

 National Qualifications

-A National Qualification (NQ) can take the form of Standard Grades or National Courses.
+A National Qualification (NQ) takes the form of National Courses.

-Standard Grades have been in existence before the Higher Still reforms.
-There are three Standard Grade Levels: Foundation, General and Credit.
-They are normally set at age 14–15 (sometimes at age 16 for students whose birthdays are before May), usually when attending High School.
+Standard Grades were in existence before the Higher Still reforms.
+There were three Standard Grade Levels: Foundation, General and Credit.
+They were normally set at age 14–15 (sometimes at age 16 for students whose birthdays are before May), usually when attending High School.

 National Courses were introduced with the "Higher Still" reforms.
 There are seven National Courses: National 1, National 2, National 3, National 4, National 5, Higher, Advanced Higher.
 National Courses can be taken in a wide range of subjects, from the purely academic, such as English and Mathematics—to the purely vocational, such as Accounting and Mental Health Care.
-They combine three National Units, each lasting 40 hours with a Course Assessment, normally taken at the end of a one-year Course in the early summer.
+A Course Assessment is normally taken at the end of a one-year course in the early summer.

 In addition to traditional National Qualification Courses, a new suite of "pre-vocational" courses entitled "Skills for Work" was rolled out.
 Primarily available at Intermediate 1 and Intermediate 2 levels, these prevocational courses, aim to give students an awareness of the workplace environment, the skills required for entry to an industry as well as generic employment skills.
 Each of these Courses is awarded on the Scottish Qualifications Certificate.

-Many faculties that provide SQA National Courses also provide preliminary examinations, or prelim exams.
-These usually take place in January or February.

-Reorganization of National Qualifications
+Reorganisation of National Qualifications

-According to SQA, all National Qualifications will be redesigned as follows in the future:
+National Qualifications were redesigned as follows in 2013:

 According to the SQA, the new qualifications have "more focus on skills development compared to the existing qualifications ...
 There is also a greater emphasis on 'deeper learning' by helping learners to think for themselves; to apply and interpret the knowledge and understanding they have developed and to demonstrate the skills they have learned."

-National 1-4 will be assessed internally by the student's own institution, subject to regulation by the SQA.
-National 5 courses and above will also have a number of internal assessments, followed by an externally marked exam.
+National 1-4 are assessed internally by the student's own institution, subject to regulation by the SQA.
+National 5 courses and above have internal assessments, followed by an externally marked exam.